Private sector: Employment

 The private sector employs most of the workforce in some countries.
-In private sector, activities are guided by the motive to earn money.
+In private sector, activities are guided by the motive to earn money, i.e. operate by capitalist standards.

 A 2013 study by the International Finance Corporation (part of the World Bank Group) identified that 90 percent of jobs in developing countries are in the private sector.

 Diversification

 In free enterprise countries, such as the United States, the private sector is wider, and the state places fewer constraints on firms.
 In countries with more government authority, such as China, the public sector makes up most of the economy.